jueves/NL_to_table/README.md

 To create a deletion requests, use the `/del` command followed by a comment.
 For example: `/del That last allergy measure of 3 wasn't real, it was a test.`
 This will get logged in the "delrequests" collection in the database to be reviewed by the admin.

+## Check available variables
+You can use the command `/vars` to get a list of all available variables.

 ## Reminders
 Anytime you add new data you will be reminded of the variable that has been unrecorded for the longest time.
 Variables muted in `data_structure.json` are excluded from reminders.